 H1.1.
 Internal consistency.
 Our first goal is to examine the extent to which participants’ responses on the forced-choice questionnaire reflect true variance in their responses, rather than random variation.
 Since there is no universally agreed upon method for computing internal consistency in ‘ipsative’ forced choice data (e.g., Van Leeuwen & Mandabach, 2002; Dunlap & Greer, 1997), we will use a range of convergent measures - in particular, testing the null-hypothesis whether the pattern of wins each item has received is consistent with random responding, or reflects true underlying ‘preference’.

-First, in line with recommendations by Van Leeuwn & Mandabach (2002), we will conduct an omnibus within-subjects F-test on the number of wins each item has received, using item-identy as a categorical predictor.
+First, in line with recommendations by Van Leeuwn & Mandabach (2002), we will conduct an omnibus within-subjects F-test on the number of wins each item has received, using item-identity as a categorical predictor.
 Since not all items are seen by all participants, we restrict ourselves to the 5 ‘core items’ which are guaranteed to be present in all participants’ data.
 This tests the null-hypothesis that the pattern of wins in the data is consistent with random responding.

 Second, we will use the c’ statistic proposed by Kendall (1962) and David (1963), and taken from Mazzuchi et al. (2008).
 This method assumes that an ideal responder with true preference would always choose consistently.
 Hence, the number of non-transitive item pairs (i.e., pairs where participants prefer A > B and B > C, but then choose C > A) provides a measure of inconsistency.
-The c’-statistic assesses whether the number of intransitive item triads observed in the data is statistically significant from the number of item triads that would be expected if the participant was responding at random.
+The c’-statistic assesses whether the number of intransitive item triads observed in the data is statistically significant from the number of intransitive item triads that would be expected if the participant was responding at random.
 This test is run at the participant level, yielding a proportion of participants whose responding is significantly different from random.
 We will assume that a proportion of more than 70% of participants responding non-randomly according to this test indicates acceptable reliability.
 An illustration of how the c’-statistic can be used is provided in demonstration.qmd.